utsav0/daily-dev-tips/src/pages/posts/data-types-in-python.md

 c = -2323434
 ```

-As for a float, this again is a number, but it can hold decimals.
+As for a float, this is a number, but it can hold decimals.

 ```python
 a = 3.14